reshinto/reshinto.github.io/docs/interviewPrep/system_design/07Availability/readme.md

 - need to have a rigorous processes in place to handle system failures
   - because it is possible that system failures will require human intervention
     - e.g.: if server crashes, need human to bring it back up
-  - with the processes in place, it will ensure that system failures fix happens in the proper timeframe
+  - with the processes in place, it will ensure that system failures fix happens in the proper time frame

 ## Terms used